 The definitions of bandwidth in this section are universally applicable.
-The limits shown here are applicable for telemetry operations in the telemetry bands 1435 to 1535, 2200 to 2290, and 2310 to 2390 MHz.
-For the purposes of telemetry signal spectral occupancy, the bandwidths used are the 99-percent power bandwidth and the -25 dBm bandwidth.
+The limits shown here are applicable for telemetry operations in the telemetry bands specified in Chapter 2.
+For the purposes of telemetry signal spectral occupancy, the bandwidths used are B99% and B-25 dBm.
 A power level of -25 dBm is exactly equivalent to an attenuation of the transmitter power by $55 + 10 \times \log(P)$ dB where P is the transmitter power expressed in watts.
 How bandwidth is actually measured and what the limits are, expressed in terms of that measuring system, are detailed in the following paragraphs.

+5.1 Concept

-5.1 Concept.
-The term "bandwidth" has an exact meaning in situations where an amplitude modulation (AM), double sideband (DSB), or single sideband (SSB) signal is produced with a band-limited modulating signal.
-In systems employing frequency modulation (FM) or phase modulation (PM), or any modulation system where the modulating signal is not band limited, bandwidth is infinite with energy extending toward zero and infinite frequency falling off from the peak value in some exponential fashion.
+The term "bandwidth" has an exact meaning in situations where an amplitude modulation (AM), double sideband, or single sideband signal is produced with a band-limited modulating signal.
+In systems employing FM or PM, or any modulation system where the modulating signal is not band limited, bandwidth is infinite with energy extending toward zero and infinite frequency falling off from the peak value in some exponential fashion.
 In this more general case, bandwidth is defined as the band of frequencies in which most of the signal's energy is contained.
 The definition of "most" is imprecise.
 The following terms are applied to bandwidth.

-5.1.1 Authorized Bandwidth.
+5.1.1 Authorized Bandwidth

 For purposes of this document, the authorized bandwidth is the necessary bandwidth required for transmission and reception of intelligence and does not include allowance for transmitter drift or Doppler shift.

-5.1.2 Occupied Bandwidth.
+5.1.2 Occupied Bandwidth

 The width of a frequency band such that below the lower and above the upper frequency limits, the mean powers emitted are each equal to a specified percentage of the total mean power of a given emission.
-Unless otherwise specified by the International Telecommunication Union (ITU) for the appropriate class of emission, the specified percentage shall be 0.5 percent.
-The occupied bandwidth is also called the 99-percent power bandwidth.
+Unless otherwise specified by the International Telecommunication Union for the appropriate class of emission, the specified percentage shall be 0.5%.
+In this document occupied bandwidth and B99% are interchangeable.

-5.1.3 Necessary Bandwidth For a Given Class of Emission.
-For a given class of emission, the width of the frequency band which is just sufficient to ensure the transmission of information at the rate and with the quality required under specified conditions.
+5.1.3 Necessary Bandwidth for a Given Class of Emission

+For a given class of emission, the width of the frequency band that is just sufficient to ensure the transmission of information at the rate and with the quality required under specified conditions.
+Note: the term "under specified conditions" does not include signal bandwidth required when operating with adjacent channel signals (i.e., potential interferers).

-5.1.3.1 The NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management.
+5.1.3.1 The NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management

 This manual states that "All reasonable effort shall be made in equipment design and operation by Government agencies to maintain the occupied bandwidth of the emission of any authorized transmission as closely to the necessary bandwidth as is reasonably practicable."

-5.1.3.2 Necessary Bandwidth (DD Form 1494).
+5.1.3.2 Necessary Bandwidth (DD Form 1494)

 The necessary bandwidth is part of the emission designator on the DD Form 1494.
-For telemetry purposes, the necessary bandwidth can be calculated using the equations shown below.
-Equations for other modulation methods are contained in the NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management.
-The necessary bandwidth as calculated below is a reasonable bandwidth to use for telemetry frequency scheduling.
+For telemetry purposes, the necessary bandwidth can be calculated using the equations shown in Table A-2.
+Equations for these and other modulation methods are contained in Annex J of the NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management.